Rust-GPU/rust-gpu/docs/src/writing-shader-crates.md

 [SHADERed]: https://shadered.org/template
 [shader playground]: http://shader-playground.timjones.io/9d744d5893beb6a8f129fda50ad4aeeb

-## Local Setup
-There are two main ways to setup your shader project locally.

-1. Using the `spirv-builder` crate.
-   The `spirv-builder` is a crate designed to automate the process of building and linking the `rust-gpu` to be able to compile SPIR-V shaders into your main Rust crate.
-2. Using `.cargo/config`.
-   Alternatively if you're willing to do the setup yourself you can manually set flags in your cargo configuration to enable you to run `cargo build` in your shader crate.

 ### Using `spirv-builder`
 If you're writing a bigger application and you want to integrate SPIR-V shader crates to display, it's recommended to use `spirv-builder` in a build script.